 Last summer, as detailed in this post, I finally discovered Pierre Chastain’s parents—Elie Chastain and Lucrèce Dubrotier.
 Up until that point, Pierre, my 7-times great-grandfather, was my earliest known Chastain ancestor.
 In a later post, found here, I discussed other Chastains, like Pierre, found fleeing into Germany from Vesc, France after 1685.

 Below, from the Departmental Archives of the Drôme, is the Last Will and Testament of Elie Chastain, Pierre’s father.
 In it, along with some other fascinating passages, is proof that the other Chastains from Vesc found in Germany were, in fact, Pierre’s siblings.
-Two additional siblings who I was unaware of are also mentioned.
+Two additional siblings, of whom I was unaware, are also mentioned.